Skip to main content

 Detailed guide on all sound system processor integrations.

-Updated over a week ago
+Updated this week

-Allen & Heath
+Allen & Heath (click to expand)

 Find the unit with control software.
 Under discovery, you will find out if the version is correct.
 It is important to use a compatible version here to avoid damaging the file.